Nkaka23dev/social-media--app/README.md

-## A social medai app with firebase and react.
+## A social media app with firebase and react.